trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

     `/home/joe/.local/lib/command-wrapper/command-wrapper`.

 `COMMAND_WRAPPER_VERSION`
-:   Contains version of Command Wrapper executable.
+:   Version of subcommand protocol that Command Wrapper expects the subcommand

-    **TODO**: In the future this will be a version of *SUBCOMMAND PROTOCOL*, at the moment the version of Command Wrapper and *SUBCOMMAND PROTOCOL* are one and the same.
+    to respect.

 `COMMAND_WRAPPER_NAME`
 :   Contains name under which Command Wrapper was executed.
 This is not a file